remolaz/Rasp_AdventisementsShow/README.md

 # Rasp_AdventisementsShow
 This script will transform the Raspberry Pi 3B+ in an advertisement screen.
+Some video examples to launch are in the .zip file

+Instructions:

 At first install the video player:
 ~~~~